-Black Friday 2020 is here – a national day of shopping frenzy when cheap mark ups see hundreds of thousands of shoppers drawn to buy.
-Online fashion brand Boohoo are set to make a big advertising push.
-Will you join the campaign to tell them to pay their workers back for their unpaid wages, and get them to publish where their factories are?
+This campaign is now closed.
+We launched the campaign on Black Friday 2020- a national day of shopping frenzy when cheap mark ups see hundreds of thousands of shoppers drawn to buy.
+Over 1400 of you signed a petition, calling on Boohoo to pay their workers back for their unpaid wages, and get them to publish where their factories are.

 Boohoo’s £3.50/hr workers are owed millions in back pay